The-NextGen-Project/jet/LANG.md

 End
 -------
 You made it to the end?
 Wow, thank you for the interest in reading the language.
-Before you lose your attention, please consider [contributing](https://github.com/The-NextGen-Project/jet/blob/main/CONTRIBUTING.md).
+Before we you lose your attention, please consider [contributing](https://github.com/The-NextGen-Project/jet/blob/main/CONTRIBUTING.md).